awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-permissions-security.md

 ## Add Permissions to the IAM Role Used to Create a Flow Definition<a name="a2i-human-review-permissions-s3"></a>

-To create a flow definition, attach the policies in this section to the role that you use when creating a human review workflow in the SageMaker console, or using the `CreateFlowDefinition` API operation\.
+To create a flow definition, attach the policies in this section to the role that you use when creating a human review workflow in the Amazon SageMaker console, or using the `CreateFlowDefinition` API operation\.
 + If you are using the console to create a human review workflow, enter the role Amazon Resource Name \(ARN\) in the **IAM role** field when [creating a human review workflow in the console](https://docs.aws.amazon.com/sagemaker/latest/dg/create-human-review-console.html)\.
 + When creating a flow definition using the API, attach these policies to the role that is passed to the `RoleArn` parameter of the `CreateFlowDefinition` operation\.